top of page

 Unconventional, outrageous, unexpected, or unpredictable behavior linked to religious or spiritual pursuits.

-The Divine Madness Oratorio, composed by Daniel Asia and based on the eponymous poetry book written by Paul Pines, is a testament to madness as a force which drives men to be creators.
-Such men lived on the razor's edge and pushed the boundaries of their minds, often self-destructing into the abyss of history.
-With an intense blend of classical, jazz, and avant-garde influences, Divine Madness is a demonstration of the chaos which gives birth to human innovation and creativity.
-Pine’s poems are expressions of this madness, as found in the figures around whom they are woven.
-These include the great American prophet of democracy Tom Paine, as well as Van Gogh, Einstein, Heisenberg, John Winthrop, Leonard Bernstein, Telemachus, Columbus, among many others.
+The Divine Madness Oratorio, composed by Daniel Asia and based on the eponymous poetry book by Paul Pines, is a testament to madness as a force that drives people to create.
+Such individuals lived on the razor’s edge and pushed the boundaries of their minds, often self-destructing into the abyss of history.
+As an intense contemporary classical oratorio, Divine Madness demonstrates the chaos that gives birth to human innovation and creativity.
+Pines’ poems express this madness through the figures around whom they are woven, including the great American prophet of democracy Thomas Paine, as well as Van Gogh, Einstein, Heisenberg, John Winthrop, Leonard Bernstein, Telemachus, and many others.

 “… if any man come to the gates of poetry without the madness of the muses, convinced that skill alone will make him a good poet, then shall he and his works of sanity be brought to naught by the poetry of madness.”